zarns/catan/README.md

   - Evaluate frontend conversion serialized enums and remove unnecessary conversions
   - Attempt to remove node_coordinates.rs.
 Frontend should be responsible for this logic.
 - Build the greatest catan bot player of all time
+- Implement DB functionality to track user count and game history
+  - MCP integration
+- ActionsToolbar buttons not clickable
+- Hide actionsToolbar buttons if they are not valid playable_actions
+- Robber getting moved after first turn to wood 10 tile every time?
+- stop highlighting clickable nodes for bot players on bot turns